-- Recall: SSL only is effective if the private key... remains private - Applications may have many other secret values (e.g. access tokens for other services) - Tools like GitGuardian automatically detect secrets in repositories
+- Recall: SSL only talks about public/private keys.

+- Applications may have many other secret values (e.g. access tokens for other services)

+- Tools like GitGuardian

+automatically detect secrets in

+repositories

 Mechanisms aren't enough: Do developers keep secret keys secret?